As the official student representatives of the School of Nursing, Ambassadors:

 Selected during the third semester of the Traditional BSN program, Ambassadors must have a minimum GPA of 3.5 to apply.
 They must complete an application with documented leadership activities and participate in an interview.
 Applications are available in February through the Office of Student Affairs.
 Selection is made in late March.

-The purpose of this organization is to deal effectively with student affairs, to perpetuate the traditions of the School of Nursing, and to promote understanding and cooperation between faculty and students.
+The purpose of the Nursing Student Body is to deal effectively with student affairs, perpetuate the School of Nursing traditions, and promote understanding and cooperation between faculty and students.
 To read the Nursing Student Body Constitution, please click here.

 Class officers are elected to conduct and deal effectively with class affairs; promote understanding and cooperation between faculty and students of the class they represent; keep the student body officers informed of class affairs; facilitate communication between the student body officers and the study body; and guide class affairs within the framework of the study body Constitution and Student Handbook.
 To view the Undergraduate Class Constitution, please click here.